semirzahirovic/countrypicker/README.md

 I converted his data in "Countries.plist" to json format to avoid extra dependency.

 Thanks Nick for his awesome library!

+Thanks to Javi for the Spanish translation (https://github.com/Mun0n/AndroidCountryPicker)

 ## License
 See LICENSE.md